d-fine/Dataland/README.md

 ## Run Cypress Tests locally
 * start the docker-compose stack with the "development" profile.
 Set the env-variables (see above).
 * start the backend - e.g. in IntelliJ or using gradle.
 Use the spring profile "development"
-* start the frontend - using npm serve. to be safe do an npm install and a gradle generateAPIClientFrontend beforehand.
+* start the frontend - using `npm run serve`. to be safe do an `npm install` and a `./gradlew generateAPIClientFrontend` beforehand.
-* start the E2E cypress tests using npm teste2e
+* start the E2E cypress tests using `npm run teste2e`